-Have up-to-date dog tags
+1. Have up-to-date dog tags

 If you are on your road trip and your dog either gets sick or needs to be boarded for a day, you will need a copy of your dog’s vaccination records.
-Usually a copy on your phone will suffice, but you can also keep a copy in your glove box for safe keeping.
+Usually, a copy on your phone will suffice, but you can also keep a copy in your glove box for safekeeping.

-Give them their own dedicated comfortable space in the car
+3. Give them their own dedicated comfortable space in the car

 Don’t pack your car to the brim to the point where you dog has to squeeze between luggage with barely enough room to lay down.
 Compare that to the middle seat on a 10 hour, oversold flight.
 No one wants that, and your dog doesn’t either.
 The more room and dedicated space they have, the better behaved they’ll be.

-Use positive reinforcement & reward your dog with treats
+4. Use positive reinforcement & reward your dog with treats

-For example, when he first jumps up in the van, he gets a treat which shows him that getting in the van without being coerced is what he’s supposed to do.
+For example, when Charlie first jumps up in the van, he gets a treat which shows him that getting in the van without being coerced is what he’s supposed to do.
 Then if we stop at a gas station, and he goes to the bathroom, he gets a treat.
 Then when we call him back into the car, and he jumps in, he gets another treat.
 On the road, if we are eating lunch in the car, and he sits quietly in the back without begging, he gets a treat.

 Over time, they learn to simply do that desired behavior, treat or not, but when you first begin to road trip with your dog, positive reinforcement with treats is a helpful tool.
-One other thing about the Wellness Core 100% Freeze Dried dog treats is that they are bite-sized, so even if you are rewarding your dog frequently, the bag should last a while on your road trip.

-Always give your dog access to water
+5. Always give your dog access to water

 Your dog shouldn’t have to wait until you stop for gas to get a drink of water.
 Get a small stable water bowl that you can put on the floor by your backseat and let them drink at their leisure.

-Don’t ignore their bathroom needs on long drives
+6. Don’t ignore their bathroom needs on long drives

-Find the local dog park
+8. Find the local dog park

 When you arrive in a new town, an easy way to blow off your dog’s steam is to stop by the local dog park.
 They will be bursting with energy, and it’s a good way to socialize them as well.
 Not sure where to go?
 This website has listings for nearly every town, and I’ve found them to be fairly accurate.